 Red flags that signify a stakeholder may become difficult

-Creating and developing a strategy for managing stakeholders is much easier said than done.
+Creating and developing a strategy for project stakeholder management is much easier said than done.
 Managing stakeholders can be a challenge, especially if they take actions that undermine the common cause.

 To help you identify problematic stakeholders, we've put together some telltale signs that indicate you may be dealing with a difficult stakeholder: